Photonic Exceptional Points in Holography and QCD: EPs, photonic molecules and quark bound states

 \section{EPs, photonic molecules and quark bound states}

-An interesting model that one can use is the picture of the ``bound states'' for a ternary, parity-time-symmetric photonic laser molecule.
+An interesting model that one can use is the picture of the bound states for a ternary, parity-time-symmetric photonic laser molecule.
 For instance, mesons, which consist of a quark-antiquark pair, can model the EP2 structures, and baryons, which consist of three color quarks, can be associated with EP3.
+However, note that this section is only an ``\textbf{analogy}" and unlike previous section, we don't make any holography argument here and only are building a toy model.

-As noted in \cite{citekeyJahangiri}, by using the ternary systems and then breaking the PT symmetry and ``perturbing'' the anti-PT symmetry, a pure single-mode spectrum can be achieved.
+So as noted in \cite{citekeyJahangiri}, by using the ternary systems and then breaking the PT symmetry and perturbing the anti-PT symmetry, a pure single-mode spectrum can be achieved.
 This is similar to the confinement/deconfinement phase transition.
-So we can relate these two matrices as
+So by an analogy, we can relate these two matrices as

 The $H$ matrix on the left is non-Hermitian, and the mesons are considered to be unstable and decay.
 For instance, pions decay into leptons or Kaons into pions.
 Here, $m_i$ denote the masses, $\gamma_i$ are the decay widths, and $g_{ij}$ are the interaction strengths between mesons.
 Therefore, considering the Kaon decay as an open non-Hermitian quantum system, another way of connecting the behavior of exceptional points and QCD dynamics could be envisioned, which we will discuss in section \ref{sec:Kaons}.